ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 curl -sL https://iobroker.net/fix.sh | bash –
 ```

-With the small tool "htop" you can very well see all running processes, which can be interesting not only for the restore but also very useful in general.
+With the small tool "htop" you can see all running processes very well, which can not only be interesting for the restore but also very useful in general.
 this is installed as follows:

 Run the following command in the console: